CynderR/mahaPateron/README.md

 ### User Sign-In
 - Use your email and password to sign in
+- Click "Forgot password?" to reset your password via email
 - You'll be redirected to your personal dashboard

 ### User Dashboard